devanooga/devanooga.com/_posts/2017-04-19-Annoying-Mastodon-Users-with-a-Bot.md

 connect to a Mastodon instance, you need to authenticate as a user via Oauth.
-This would normally be handled whenever a user connects to your "Mastodon app", but since we are just building a bot (and not acting on behalf of a user) we just need the Ruby script to have a token to toot as our translation bot's mastodon account.
+This would normally be handled whenever a user connects to your "Mastodon app", but since we are just building a bot (and not acting on behalf of a user) we just need the Ruby script to use a token to toot as our translation bot's mastodon account.

 To setup the Oauth tokens: